NetComposer/nksip/doc/guide/receiving_requests.md

 All of the callback functions are optional, so you only have to implement the functions you need.
 For example, if you need to perform authentication, you should implement [sip_authorize/3](../reference/callback_functions.md#sip_authorize3).
 If you don't implement it, no authorization would be done.

-Keep in mind that the plugins you activate when starting your Service can add new callbacks.
+Keep in mind that the plugins you activate when starting your service can add new callbacks.
 See the [plugins documentation](../plugins/README.md).

 The list of available callback functions is available [here](../reference/callback_functions.md#sip-callbacks).